AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 sudo ssh ansible@(public_ip of node01)
 ```
-12- To view the Jenkins logs to add the key , run the following command:
+15- To view the Jenkins logs to add the key , run the following command:
 ```
 docker logs jenkins
 ```
-### jenkins agent
+### jenkins container agent
-13- on node01 run the following command to run the agent as container :
+16- on node01 run the following command to run the agent as container :
 ```
 docker run -d -v /var/run/docker.sock:/var/run/docker.sock --rm --name=jenkins-agent-01 --publish 2200:22 -e "JENKINS_AGENT_SSH_PUBKEY=$(cat /home/ansible/public_key_jenkins)" ahmedmosaad112/jenkins-ssh-docker
 ```
-14- for adding credentials to make master jenkins connect to agent-01 inspect the agent on node01 :
+17- for adding credentials to make master jenkins connect to agent-01 inspect the agent on node01 :
 ```
 docker inspect jenkins-agent-01
 ```
-15- to get the private key of master for jenkins credentials run the following command on node01 :
+18- to get the private key of master for jenkins credentials run the following command on node01 :
 ```
 docker exec -it jenkins-master cat /var/jenkins_home/.ssh/id_rsa
 ```
-16- use this jenkins credentials when creating node agent-01
+19- use this jenkins credentials when creating node agent-01
 ### jenkins Pipeline
-17- once you open jenkins Add Github and Dockerhub credentials in Jenkins go to :
+20- once you open jenkins Add Github and Dockerhub credentials in Jenkins go to :
 > Manage Jenkins > Manage Credentials > Global > Add Credentials

 Make sure to use Dockerhub access token instaed of the password Dockerhub
 > Account Settings > Security > New Access Token

-18- Create Jenkins Pipeline
+21- Create Jenkins Pipeline
 Choose pipeline, if not found you can install it from Manage Jenkins > Manage Plugins

 In Pipeline Section in the end of the page choose Pipeline script from SCM